top of page

 96-Points by James Suckling.

 This Barolo frames a stunning nose with intense, captivating rose perfume, chamomile tea, earl grey and tarte tatin.
 The palate is chewy and structured from every side, the confident tannins pushing the fruit inwards and compressing layers of vivacious red fruit with panache and style.
 Mineral yet fruity on the finish, and very long.
+3,300 cases made, 500 cases imported.

 • Barolo